jjloomis/adobe-audition-basic-audio-editing/README.md

 ## GitHub

-Fork the repository or contribute content/ fixes here.
+Fork the repository or contribute content here.

 ## License